panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2020-10-08-PMC/2020-10-08-PMC_Summary.md

 **3. Use cases**

-Andy explained that it is very important to identify user cases (what, how, actors involved, etc.) and obtain this information from users.
+Andy explained that it is very important to identify use cases (what, how, actors involved, etc.) and obtain this information from users.
 A template for this exists from FAIRisFAIR (**LINK REQUIRED**) and Andy suggest to use the same/similar format to gather information.

-It was approved that each partner site should collect a few user cases.
-An update on progress in this topic is expected by the Annual Meeting, with many use cases collected by the end of the year.
+It was approved that each partner site should collect a few use cases.
+An update on progress on this topic is expected for the Annual Meeting, with many use cases collected by the end of the year.
 Jordi will create an issue for this.

 **4. Pending Issues**